 Required Minimum Level of Experience: Some - up to 4 years

-Required Specific Experience: A minimum of 1 year relevant laboratory experience (cellular immunology, immunogenetics, CRISPR/Cas9 gene targeting) is required.
-Relevant experience obtained as a student will be considered.
+Required Specific Experience: A minimum of 1 year laboratory experience is required.
+Experience obtained as a student will be considered.

 Preferred Minimum Level of Experience: None

-Required Knowledge, Skills and Abilities: Knowledge of molecular biology and recombinant DNA, nucleic acid quantization, quantitative real-time PCR, CRISPR, DNA sequencing and genotyping.
+Required Knowledge, Skills and Abilities: 1.
+Knowledge of molecular biology and recombinant DNA, nucleic acid quantization, quantitative real-time PCR, and tissue culture.